 Winston Kemp had been hit by lightning.
 He was most likely hit by so-called ground lightning rather than the main bolt, which he would have most definitely felt, assuming he survived.

-For all the pain, Kemp was rewarded with this beautiful lightning scar.
+For all the pain, Kemp was rewarded with a beautiful lightning scar that you can see over on the Gear Diary site.

 The scars eventually healed, but not before providing Kemp with months of opportunities to showcase his amazing tale.
 I can't imagine he had to buy any drinks at the bar during that time.